 I was always a computer nerd growing up, but good design was hardly in my sight—until I got an iPod Classic at 9.
 It immediately captured my fascination: the albums flow swiftly to the finger’s will, the wheel clicks at the right moment with a crisp sound,

 iTunes, and the daring omission of a power button.
 The combined hardware and software offers an extension to the finger’s movement and the user’s intention: a bicycle for the mind.

 From there, I entered the world of great computers and basked in the joy of creation, empowered by well-designed software.
 While I enjoyed making things with the tools, it’s the possibility of making better tools for people that led me to become a designer.

 I’ve been living in Los Angeles for the past 4 years for school.
 Graduation is a few months away from now, so you are looking at a progressively updating portfolio website.

 Recently, I‘ve been thinking about how exhausting it is to switch back and forth in my code editor to understand the relationships between my React components.
 For a modular and declarative ecosystem like this, a code editor is criminally inadequate in realizing its true potential to help build a mental model.

-We are so close to a node-based, interactive programming workspace, powered by the web ecosystem.
+We are so close to a node-based, visual programming workspace, powered by the web ecosystem.
 I can practically see myself wiring up stateful data in the dependency tree and composing components like a layer cake...